adhityaravi/pysolv/README.md

   **Examples**

-  An example sniipet for calling the solve function is as follows:
+  An example snippet for calling the solve function is as follows:

         >>> import numpy as np
         >>> import pysolv